OWASP/CheatSheetSeries/.github/ISSUE_TEMPLATE/new_cheatsheet_proposal.md

 ---

-Thanks you for proposing a new cheat sheet.
+Thank you for proposing a new cheat sheet.

-Please provides the following information about your proposal:
+Please provide the following information about your proposal:

 1. Which security issues are commonly encountered when using the technology or technique described in the cheat sheet?
 2. What is the objective of the cheat sheet?
 3. What will the cheat sheet bring to the reader?

-Thanks you again for your contribution :smiley:
+Thank you again for your contribution :smiley: